Machu Picchu: Temple of the Three Windows

+Interior of the Temple of the Three Windows, originally roofed and featuring the largest windows at Machu Pichu.

-The Temple of the Three Windows stands on the eastern side of the Plaza Sagrada, a 16 m × 16 m terrace at the heart of Machu Picchu's urban sector.
+The Temple of the Three Windows stands on the eastern side of the Sacred Plaza, a 16 m × 16 m terrace at the heart of Machu Picchu's urban sector.
 Its single trapezoidal wall is constructed of large, finely worked white granite blocks whose joints display helical planes unique in the site's masonry.

-This wall contains three oversized trapezoidal openings—dintels and jambs each carved from single stones—flanked by two smaller niches.
+This wall contains three oversized trapezoidal openings, dints and jambs each carved from single stones, flanked by two smaller niches.
 Four terraces at the base of the wall retain the platform on its exterior face.

-From within the temple one can observe both sunrise and sunset across the ruins and surrounding mountains.
+From within the temple, one can observe both sunrise and sunset across the ruins and surrounding mountains.
 Evidence suggests it was originally roofed by a three‑wall timber truss system resting on wooden beams and pilasters set into side pockets in the masonry.

 During his 1911 visit, Hiram Bingham recorded a charcoal inscription on the central window reading "Lizárraga 1902", left by Agustín Lizárraga.
 The graffiti appears in Bingham's early photographs, published in The Geographical Journal (December 1911) and National Geographic Magazine (April 1912), indicating prior local knowledge and clearing of the site.